waldrain/waldrain.github.io/moniwonig.md

 - finished cleaning and insulating cornelius living room cupboard
 - fixed crumbling front garden wall to street

-### done 2021-04-02
+### done 2021-04-07

-- fix moni balcony floorboards
+- fix moni balcony floorboards, renovate moni balcony floor
+- remove the rotting fragmented plastic covering the wood under the roof balcony
+- chop and stack waldrain wood

 ## todo

 ### <a name="todo-today"></a>todo today

-- remove the rotting fragmented plastic covering the wood under the roof balcony
 - mount solar panels --> analyse roof
 - move stuff from shed to waldrain depot
-- chop and stack waldrain wood
 - improve sauna door and add blanket curtain
 - attach water hose to tap on sauna water cistern
 - clear up around new cupboard in shed and start using it